Get us in your inbox

 Advertising

-Located in or very near Center City and Old City, the best hotels in Philadelphia offer an excellent homebase so you can get out and explore all the best things to do in Philadelphia with ease (or, if you’re local, kick it in the heart of the city on a staycation).
-We’ve put together a guide to all the top boarding options, which includes a mix of luxury rooms, hip boutique hotels in Philadelphia and, for the budget-conscious, some of the city’s most worthwhile cheap hotels.
-Find our list of the best hotels in Philadelphia below.
-Once you book your room start making dinner reservations at some of the best restaurants in Philadelphia, because no trip to this town is complete without a few delicious dinners under your belt.
+Located in or very near Center City and Old City, the best hotels in Philadelphia offer an excellent homebase so you can get out and explore all the best things to do in the city with ease (or, if you’re local, kick it in the heart of the city on a staycation).
+We’ve put together a guide to all the top boarding options, including a mix of luxury rooms, hip boutique hotels and, for the budget-conscious, some of the most worthwhile cheap hotels.
+Browse our pick of the best hotels below and once you've booked your room, start making dinner reservations at some of the best restaurants in Philly, because no trip to this town is complete without a few delicious dinners under your belt.

 RECOMMENDED: The best Airbnbs in Philadelphia